2022 Market Guidelines

 - Proof of ph levels in each recipe for such products as salsa, jams, preserves or pickles (if required by Fraser Health).

 - Approval from the Fraser Health Authority through the New Westminster Environmental Health Office (if your product is deemed low-risk, you will need to provide a copy of an email from the New Westminster Health Office confirming this).
+We will also accept equivalent approvals from other health jurisdictions.

 Eat On-Site Vendors